Peter Wayne Lewis

-Peter Wayne Lewis (born 1953) is a Jamaican-American contemporary artist known for his large-scale abstract paintings, many of which are combined to form singular floor-to-ceiling works of art.
-Lewis has contributed paintings to exhibitions internationally, and has presented solo shows in Europe, North America, Asia and most frequently the People's Republic of China.
+Peter Wayne Lewis (born 1953) is a Jamaican-American contemporary artist known for his large-scale abstract paintings, many of which are combined to form floor-to-ceiling works.
+Lewis has exhibited internationally, presenting solo shows in Europe, North America, Asia, and most frequently in China.

 Series development and exhibitions

-Lewis's first exhibition of large paintings in grid format (a "series"), "Beijing Booster Griot", opened at the Sunshine International Art Museum in the Songzhuang Art Colony in Beijing, PRC in 2008.
-"Beijing Booster Griot" appeared again in a solo exhibition in 2015, at the Museum of Contemporary Art in North Miami, along with additional "Booster" series paintings.
+Lewis's first exhibition of large paintings in a grid format (a "series"), Beijing Booster Griot, opened at the Sunshine International Art Museum in the Songzhuang Art Colony in Beijing, China, in 2008.
+Beijing Booster Griot appeared again in a solo exhibition in 2015 at the Museum of Contemporary Art in North Miami, along with additional paintings from the Booster series.

-From January to March 2016, UCCA Center for Contemporary Art in Beijing presented two parallel exhibitions showcasing the works of Lewis and Frederick J. Brown (1945–2012), "two artists of the African diaspora whose expressive paintings draw inspiration from their respective cultural backgrounds and shared interest in jazz and spirituality."
+From January to March 2016, the UCCA Center for Contemporary Art in Beijing presented two parallel exhibitions showcasing the works of Lewis and Frederick J. Brown (1945–2012), "two artists of the African diaspora whose expressive paintings draw inspiration from their respective cultural backgrounds and shared interest in jazz and spirituality."
 In 1988, Brown had become the first American artist to display his work at the National Museum of China.
 Along with Brown's work, Lewis exhibited two major suites, each comprising fifteen paintings.
 "There is an idea in string theory that all matter exists as vibrating strings moving in multiple dimensions.
 This idea links physics to my great love, music.
-The vibration of the strings creates harmony - the universe is a symphony of color and light and different time signatures," Lewis said.
-Titled "Monk Time Suite" (2013) and "Buddha Plays Monk" (2012–2015), the two suites were painted in the PRC.
-The exhibition, the first time the works had been shown publicly, made use of the high walls of UCCA's nave to display the groupings in large grids.
-The "Buddha Plays Monk" suite consisted of 15 paintings, each measuring 42 by 36 inches (107 cm by 91 cm), arranged in a three-by-five grid.
-A group of six paintings titled "False Vacuum" (2015), inspired by the ideas of MIT physicist Alan Guth, was also displayed.
+The vibration of the strings creates harmony – the universe is a symphony of color and light and different time signatures," Lewis said.
+Titled Monk Time Suite (2013) and Buddha Plays Monk (2012–2015), the two suites were painted in China.
+The exhibition, marking the public debut of these works, made use of the high walls of UCCA's nave to display the groupings in large grids.
+The Buddha Plays Monk suite consisted of 15 paintings, each measuring 42 × 36 in, arranged in a three-by-five grid.
+A group of six paintings titled False Vacuum (2015), inspired by the ideas of MIT physicist Alan Guth, was also displayed.

-In 2019 Lewis presented the "Beijing Booster" series again as a solo exhibition at the Delaware Contemporary.
-The painting series "Bending Time Paintings" was first exhibited in a solo exhibition at Red Gate Gallery in Beijing, PRC in 2019.
-He presented an online exhibition of a variety of paintings at Skoto Gallery in New York City in 2021.
+In 2019, Lewis presented the Beijing Booster series again as a solo exhibition at The Delaware Contemporary.
+The series Bending Time Paintings was first exhibited in a solo show at Red Gate Gallery in Beijing in 2019.
+He presented an online exhibition of various paintings at Skoto Gallery in New York City in 2021.